 With the newly developed titanium brake caliper from the 3D printer, Bugatti is now going one step further and breaking new ground.
 This particular titanium alloy, with the scientific designation of Ti6AI4V, is mainly used in the aerospace industry, for example for highly stressed undercarriage and wing components or in aircraft and rocket engines.
 The material offers considerably higher performance than aluminum.
 For example, even as a 3D printed component, it has a tensile strength of 1,250 N/mm2.
 This means that a force of slightly more than 125 kg be applied to a square millimeter of this titanium alloy without the material rupturing.
 The new titanium brake caliper, which is 41 cm long, 21 cm wide and 13.6 cm high, weighs only 2.9 kg.
 In comparison with the aluminum component currently used, which weighs 4.9 kg, Bugatti could, therefore, reduce the weight of the brake caliper by about 40% at the same time as ensuring even higher strength by using the new part.

 To date, this approach was not feasible because it is extremely difficult or even impossible to mill or forge components from a titanium block as is normal practice with aluminum due to the extremely high strength of the material.
-This problem has now been solved using an extremely high-performance 3D printer, which also opens up the possibility of generating even more complex structures which are significantly stiffer and stronger than would be possible with any conventional production process.
+This problem has now been solved using an extremely high-performance 3D printer, which also opens up the possibility of generating even more complex structures that are significantly stiffer and stronger than would be possible with any conventional production process.
 Frank Götzke found the selective laser melting units required in Hamburg, at Laser Zentrum Nord.
 “Laser Zentrum Nord is one of many scientific institutes with which we have developed very good cooperation over the years,” Götzke explains.
 “Thanks to the large number of projects completed, mainly for the aviation industry, the institute has comprehensive know-how especially in the field of titanium processing and offers mature technology.”
-Over the past few years, the Hamburg production scientists have received a large number of highly regarded national and international innovation awards for their work in industry.
+Over the past few years, the Hamburg production scientists have received a large number of highly regarded national and international innovation awards for their work in the industry.

 “Cooperation with Bugatti is a key lighthouse project for us,” says Prof. Dr.-Ing.
 Claus Emmelmann.
 Prof. Emmelmann was formerly Managing Director of Laser Zentrum Nord GmbH and has been Head of the Fraunhofer Institute for Additive Production Technologies (Fraunhofer IAPT) since Laser Zentrum Nord was incorporated in the Fraunhofer research organization under this name at the beginning of the year.
-He also heads the Institute of Laser and System Technologies (iLAS) of Hamburg University of Technology.
+He also heads the Institute of Laser and System Technologies (iLAS) of the Hamburg University of Technology.
 Emmelmann takes pride in the cooperation between his institute and Bugatti.
 “We were thrilled to be contacted by Bugatti.
 I do not know any other carmaker which makes such extreme demands of its products.
 We were pleased to face up to this challenge.”

-The development time for the 3D-printed titanium brake caliper was very short.
+The development time for the 3D printed titanium brake caliper was very short.
 From the first idea to the first printed component, it only took about three months.
 The basic concept, the strength and stiffness simulations and calculations and the design drawings were sent to Laser Zentrum Nord by Bugatti as a complete data package.
 The institute then carried out process simulation, the design of the supporting structures, actual printing and the treatment of the component.
 Bugatti was responsible for finishing.

 The special 3D printer at Laser Zentrum Nord, which was the largest printer in the world suitable for titanium at the start of the project, is equipped with four 400-watt lasers.